projectdiscovery/naabu/README.md

 https://hackerone.com:443
 ```

+The most optimal setting for `threads` is 10.
+Increasing it while processing hosts may lead to increased false positive rates.
+So it is recommended to keep it low.

 # License

 naabu is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
 Community contributions have made the project what it is.
 See the **[Thanks.md](https://github.com/projectdiscovery/naabu/blob/master/THANKS.md)** file for more details.